Octavepi/pitlab-wallet/br2-external/board/common/README_LCD_DRIVERS.md

 ./build.sh pi4 mydisplay 90
 ```

-## LCD-show Fork (No Longer Required)
+## LCD-show Reference (No Longer Required)

-**The lcd-show repository is NO LONGER NEEDED.** All LCD driver logic has been integrated into pitlab-wallet:
+**The lcd-show repository is NO LONGER NEEDED for building pitlab-wallet.** All LCD driver logic has been fully integrated:

 - **Display database**: `br2-external/board/common/lcd-drivers.sh` contains all display configurations
-- **Device tree overlays**: Uses Raspberry Pi firmware overlays (already included in rpi-firmware package)
+- **Device tree overlays**: Uses Raspberry Pi firmware overlays (included in rpi-firmware package)
 - **FBCP**: Built directly by Buildroot via the `BR2_PACKAGE_RPI_FBCP` package
 - **Touch calibration**: Uses libinput defaults (works for most displays)

 The original goodtft/LCD-show repository was used as a reference during integration but is no longer required for building or running pitlab-wallet.

-### If You Still Want lcd-show (Optional)

-Only needed if you have custom overlays or calibration files not in firmware:

-- Place it at `../lcd-show-fork` or set `PITLAB_LCD_SHOW_DIR`
-- Build will attempt to copy custom overlays/calibration if found
-- Otherwise, uses built-in firmware overlays and defaults

 ## Troubleshooting